Locators in Selenium

 document.forms["name of the form"].elements["name of the element"]

-- name of the form = the value of the name attribute of the form tag that contains the element you want to access
+- name of the form = the value of the name attribute of the form tag that contains the element you wish to access

 - name of the element = the value of the name attribute of the element you wish to access

-Step 2) In Selenium IDE, type “document.forms[“home”].elements[“userName”]” and click the Find button.
-Selenium IDE must be able to access the element successfully.
+Step 2) In Selenium IDE, type document.forms[“home”].elements[“userName”] and click the Find button.
+Selenium IDE will access the element successfully.

-This method applies even when the element is not within a named form because it uses the form’s index and not its name.
+This method applies even when the element is not within a named form because it uses the form’s index instead of its name.
+This is useful for legacy pages or auto-generated forms where naming is unavailable.

 Syntax